dirkk/basex-rtd/docs/File Module.md

 file:copy($source as xs:string, $target as xs:string) as empty-sequence()

-:   Copies a file specified by `$source` to the file or directory specified by `$target`.
+:   Copies a file or directory specified by `$source` to the file or directory specified by `$target`.
 If the target file already exists, it will be overwritten.
 No operation will be performed if the source and target path are equal.

     **Errors**